 Legal Options Following an Injury or Death Associated With a Consumer Product

 In nearly every incident, the consumer has access to three specific options if the product they purchased or use is defective.
 State and federal Lemon Laws cover a variety of products that are either defective in design or does not perform properly.
 The consumer might have the right to take legal action if the products performance and quality does not live up to its warranty.
 Finally, the consumer can file a product liability claim against the manufacturer, distributor or designer if the product is defective, to obtain financial recovery for their damages and losses.

 A product liability claim usually involves products that are dangerous or defective or require the user to take specific precautions to avoid injury or death.
 As an example, a consumer might be injured if medicine is improperly labeled or fails to mention that using the product might cause drowsiness.

-Rosenfeld Injury Lawyers at (888) 424-5757 specializes in recalled product liability claims.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 specializes in recalled product liability claims.
 Our law firm offers a free consultation and case review to evaluate your claim and provide a variety of legal options.
 Our clients are provided our dedication and years of experience to handling every product liability case.
 We have extensive knowledge and access to valuable resources to fully represent our clients aggressively and efficiently.
 We have represented multitudes of injured individuals who have battled against manufacturers and distributors of defective products.